What Is Confirmation?

-The purpose of Confirmation at Redeemer Lutheran Church is to partner with parents in order to help their children as follows:
+The purpose of Confirmation at Redeemer Lutheran Church is to partner with parents in order to help their children:

 - Receive careful instruction in the basic teachings of the Bible as drawn from Luther’s Small Catechism.
 These chief parts drawn from Scripture are the 10 Commandments, the Apostle’s Creed, the Lord’s Prayer, Holy Baptism, Confession and Absolution & the Office of the Keys, and the Lord’s Supper.